RookieGameDevs/surviveler/README.md

 help is available by specifying `-h` flag when running the server:

     $ bin/server -h
-    Usage of server:
-      -config string
-            Path to ini config for using in go flags.
-      -log-level string
-            Server logging level (Debug, Info, Warning, Error) (default "Debug") -logic-tick-period int
-            Period in millisecond of the ticker that updates game logic (default 10) -port string
+    NAME:
+       server - Surviveler server

+    USAGE:
+       server [global options] command [command options] [arguments...]

+    VERSION:
+       0.0.0

+    COMMANDS:
+    GLOBAL OPTIONS:
-            Server listening port (TCP) (default "1234")
+       --port value                 Server listening port (TCP)
-      -send-tick-period int
-            Period in millisecond of the ticker that send the gamestate to clients (default 100) -telnet-port string
-            Any port different than 0 enables the telnet server (disabled by defaut)
+       --log-level value            Server logging level (Debug, Info, Warning, Error) --logic-tick-period value    Period in millisecond of the ticker that updates game logic (default: 0) --send-tick-period value     Period in millisecond of the ticker that sends the gamestate to clients (default: 0) --time-factor value          Game time speed multiplier (default: 0) --night-starting-time value  The night starting time in minutes from midnight (default: 0) --night-ending-time value    The night ending time in minutes from midnight (default: 0) --game-starting-time value   The games tarting time in minutes from midnight (default: 0) --telnet-port value          Any port different than 0 enables the telnet server (disabled by defaut) --assets value               Path to the game assets package --inifile value              Path to the server configuration file --help, -h                   show help
+       --version, -v                print the version

 Example of server port change: